 In some instances, the interviewees may also veer off from these types of questions and ask something unexpected, like those related to medical issues on a national scale:

-- If you would be given the chance to solve a single national issue, what would be your choice, and how would you deal with it?
+- If you were given a chance to solve a single national issue, what would be your choice, and how would you deal with it?

 - What do you think is the biggest issue in healthcare, and how would you solve it?